-- Frequently found in ports from old-skool databases. - Handy for user-defined values in a packaged application. - PostgreSQL does have DDL.You might check it out.
+- Frequently found in ports from old-skool databases. - Handy for user-defined values in a packaged application. - Use JSON for that kind of data instead. - But avoid it if you can.

 Method 2: Little Teeny Tuples

 Why "best practice" isn't always.